Paul Shapiro, co-founder and CEO of the Better Meat Co. in Sacramento, California, is more than just another food company entrepreneur.

-He’s a committed animal rights activist, serving as vice president at the Humane Society of the United States and an inductee into the Animal Rights Hall of Fame.
-He is also a veteran Ted X speaker and a best-selling author of “Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World.”
+He’s a committed animal rights activist, serving as Vice President at the Humane Society of the United States and is an inductee into the Animal Rights Hall of Fame.
+He’s also a veteran Ted X speaker and best-selling author of “Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World.”

-Shapiro illustrated his point in a Ted talk, when he took the stage armed with a harpoon, and spoke about America’s history as a whaling nation.
+Shapiro illustrated his point in a Ted talk when he took the stage armed with a harpoon and spoke about America’s history as a whaling nation.

 An Early Obstacle

 One hurdle that’s emerging to widespread consumer adoption has been what many refer to as the “yuck factor,” primarily when a product is “lab-grown.”
 It doesn’t sound like something the average consumer would want for dinner.

 However, as Shapiro pointed out, the way we produce meat today isn’t exactly what most people consider appetizing.
 Yet, we still eat it.

 “Take chicken, for example,” Shapiro said.
 “Most chickens raised for food in the United States are genetically selected to grow so big so fast that many of them have difficulty taking more than a few steps before they collapse.
 They’re raised wing to wing in barns of tens of thousands of other birds living in their feces and pumped full of antibiotics.
 The air chokes with ammonia, and when it’s finally time to slaughter them, most people probably would prefer not to hear about it.
 So, when you consider how inhumane, unsustainable, and unnatural our methods of meat production are, it’s a wonder people still eat it.”

 But human nature is hard to change.
 A lot of consumers like to eat meat.
 As soon as people start earning more money, one of the first things they do is eat more meat.
 Additionally, the vast majority of people who become vegetarian eventually return to meat.
 From Shapiro’s perspective, it’s much easier to change meat than to change human nature.